 - In a mini blender or food processor, combine ginger, garlic, apple, gochujang, brown sugar, sesame oil, soy sauce, and mirin into a very smooth sauce.

-- Cover and refrigerate for 2 hours to (preferably) overnight.
+- Marinate the beef in the sauce.
+Cover and refrigerate for 2 hours to (preferably) overnight.

 - Close the lid.

-- Select Pressure Cook mode and adjust the time to 10 minutes (00:10).
+- Select Pressure Cook mode and cook on high pressure for 10 minutes.

 - Stir the beef and sauce.

 - To thicken, stir in a mixture of corn starch and water, and heat through on Saute mode until thickened.
+Serve with rice and veggies.

 Instant Pot Korean Beef